fp7-alien/OCF-OFGW/TBAM-Agent/README.md

 setOvs(VLANs) and remOvs(VLANs) respectively add or remove the flows entry in the OpenvSwitch for the VLANs mapping.
 The VLANs parameter is a python dict: *{OFELIA-VLAN : ALIEN-VLAN ...}*; for instance *{"10" : "0xffff", "30" : "20"}* means that OFELIA VLAN 10 is set as untagged within ALIEN and OFELIA VLAN 30 is rewritten to the ALIEN VLAN 20.

 ##Control Plane: TCP Proxy
 The OFGW acts as TCP Proxy and forwards the control traffic from the devices to the OpenFlow user's controller and vice-versa.
 The TCP Proxy is implemented as an [iptables](http://www.netfilter.org/projects/iptables/index.html) configuration handled by the TBAM Agent.
+All the switches must be configured to point the *TCP port 6633* of the OFGW machine for the OpenFlow control messages.

 Additionally, the TBAM Agent takes care of the interruption of the connections after the expiration of a time-slot.
 This functionality is implemented through the iptables's [conntrack](http://www.netfilter.org/projects/conntrack-tools/index.html) module so that only the TCP proxy is reset without affecting the rest of the OFGW's firewall operations.